TypeStrong/typedoc-site/guides/options.md

 - Option files may also contain an `extends` key, which specifies an additional file to be loaded before importing options from the current file.
 Paths will be resolved relative to the options file they are loaded from.
 - If you have a relatively simple configuration, then you should use a JSON configuration file.
 - If you have a complex configuration, then you should use a JavaScript configuration file.
-(For example, you might want to build the `entryPoints` array manually by parsing the project's "index.ts" file.)
+(For example, you might want to build the `entryPoints` array programmatically by parsing the project's "index.ts" file.)

 ### tsconfig